is email secure

 And you definitely can’t delete it from every device or backup sitting on some email provider’s server.
 And if it ends up in the wrong hands?
 There’s nothing you can do, unfortunately.

-Even with modern email security features, today’s email still works like a broadcast system.
+Even with modern email security features, today’s email still works like a broadcast system both for business and consumer emails and this can be a threat to protecting confidential data.

-What doesn't really make sense anymore with emails
+What doesn't make sense anymore with email communication today

 Some email security risks are obvious, but most are invisible until it’s too late.